juharris/train-pytorch-in-js/README.md

 ### 1. Setup the example project.

-   0. (If you built ONNX Runtime Web yourseulf) Put the files from the ONNX Runtime Web build (ort.js and others such as the wasm files, if needed) in `training/public/onnxruntime_web_build_inference_with_training_ops/`:\
+   0. (If you built ONNX Runtime Web yourself)
+   Put the files from the ONNX Runtime Web build (ort.js and others such as the wasm files, if needed) in `training/public/onnxruntime_web_build_inference_with_training_ops/`:
    ```bash
    # In the onnxruntime root directory, do:
    rm <your workspace>/train-pytorch-in-js/training/public/onnxruntime_web_build_inference_with_training_ops/*.{js,wasm}